-At March 31, 2000, we leased twelve facilities worldwide.
-We expanded our Singapore and Thame, U.K. facilities during 1999, our Sunnyvale, California and Japan facilities during the first quarter of 2000, and we plan to move to larger facilities in Cherry Hill, New Jersey in the third quarter of 2000.
-We believe that additional space to meet our current and foreseeable future needs is readily available.
+At March 31, 2000, we leased 11 facilities worldwide.
+We expanded our Singapore and Thame, U.K. facilities during 1999 and our Sunnyvale, California and Japan facilities during the first quarter of 2000.

 The following chart provides information regarding each of the principal facilities we occupied, or for which we had signed leases, at March 31, 2000.